montagejs/frb/README.md

 Some advanced queries are possible with one-way bindings from collections.
 FRB updates sums incrementally.
-When values are added or removed from the array, the sum of only those items is taken and added or removed from the last known sum.
+When values are added or removed from the array, the sum of only those values is taken and added or removed from the last known sum.

 ```javascript